Horrocks, Western Australia

 Horrocks also known as Horrocks Beach is a coastal town in the Mid West region of Western Australia.
 It is located 499 km north of the state capital, Perth and 22 km west of Northampton, the closest major town.

 In the Horrocks had a population of 138 people in 184 dwellings (63 occupied).
 Most of the dwellings are holiday houses.
 The population of Horrocks fluctuates depending on tourism, with the town at full capacity during school holidays and throughout the summer.
 During the census (Tuesday 9 August) 62% of dwellings were unoccupied (national average 11%).

 The town was named after Joseph Lucas Horrocks, a convict who was transported to Western Australia in 1851 for forging and uttering.
 Horrocks received a conditional pardoned in 1856.
 He built a non-denominational and first church in Northampton.

+The Horrocks Community Centre is available for public and private use.